DtxdF/AppJail.docs/docs/templates.md

 AppJail tries to not to lose functionality by using this format.
 You can use variables, for example.

-Although you can use any parameter you want in a template, `appjail start` intercepts some parameters:
+Although you can use any parameter you want in a template, `appjail-start(1)` intercepts some parameters:

 * `exec.consolelog`: If not set, AppJail sets it in a console log type.
 See [Logs](logs.md).
-* `mount.fstab`: If not set, AppJail uses the compiled fields of the `appjail fstab` command.
+* `mount.fstab`: If not set, AppJail uses the compiled fields of the `appjail-fstab(1)` command.
 See [File System Management](fs-mgmt.md).
-* `host.hostname`: If not set, AppJail concatenates the jail name and `HOST_DOMAIN` (default: `.appjail`) defined in your AppJail configuration file.
+* `host.hostname`: If not set, AppJail concatenates the jail name and `HOST_DOMAIN` defined in your AppJail configuration file.
 * `depend`: If set, AppJail will recursively start these jails.
 See [Dependent Jails](dependent-jails.md).

 As mentioned above, you can use rows and columns instead of lists.
 To illustrate this, the following is useful: